croner-i-web/progression-framework/frameworks/engineering/data.md

         criteria:
           - "Comfortable with using git and contributing to our code base"
           - "Can extend existing data models and design simple new ones"
-          - "Creates new Looker views and dashboards; extracts basic insights quickly from existing Looker explores"
+          - "Creates new dashboards; extracts basic insights quickly from existing data"
           - "Strong SQL skills"
           - "Implements basic prediction models quickly"
-          - "Basic Python or R skills"
+          - "Basic Python, R or other suitable data engineering skills"
           - "Delivers assigned tasks that meet expected criteria"
           - "Tries to unblock themselves first before seeking help"
           - "Works for the team, focuses on tasks that contribute to team goals"